If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The R.O.B. of Tomorrow

-A VERY slightly different title for the "The R.O.B.'s of Tomorrow" event (co-op #10).
+A very slightly different title for the "The R.O.B.'s of Tomorrow" event (co-op #10).

 The Great War for Reformation

 While it sounds epic, this is likely to be another early title, this time for "The Great Remodelling Battle" (co-op #11)...
-Which to its credit, has Marth & Ike as the opponents, so "War" is still kind of appropriate?
+Which to its credit, has Marth and Ike as the opponents, so "War" is still kind of appropriate?

 Meta Knight Strikes Back